Skip to main content

 If you get paid every other week or your paydays are not set, then pay what you can when you can.
 Even if you make partial payments, as long as those partial payments add up to the minimum payment every month you should be covered.
 Call your credit card provider and ask them about split or partial payments and how they handle them to make sure you won't be charged any fees.

 Don't wait until an emergency hits before you start saving for one.
-Contact your neighborhood branch to learn about simple, straightforward tools like Bubble Budgets, or our savings and money market accounts*, and how they can help you put more away for the unexpected
+Contact your neighborhood branch to learn about simple, straightforward tools like spending categories so you can keep better track of your budget, or our savings and money market accounts*, and how they can help you put more away for the unexpected

 *$25 required to open account, $10 for those under 18.